typelevel/foundation/BYLAWS.md

   (i) An interested person may make a presentation at the governing board or committee meeting regarding the transaction, but after the presentation, they shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of interest.
   (ii) The chairperson of the governing board or committee shall, if appropriate, appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement.
   (iii) After exercising due diligence, the governing board or committee shall determine whether the corporation can obtain with reasonable efforts a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest.
-  (iv) If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the governing board or committee shall determine by a majority vote of the disinterested directors whether the transaction or arrangement is in the corporation’s best interest, for its own benefit, and whether it is fair and reasonable.
+  (iv) If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the governing board or committee shall determine by a majority vote of the disinterested directors whether the transaction or arrangement is in the corporation's best interest, for its own benefit, and whether it is fair and reasonable.
 In conformity with the above determination, it shall make its decision as to whether to enter into the transaction or arrangement.
 (d) **Violations of the Conflicts of Interest Policy.**
   (i) If the governing board or committee has reasonable cause to believe a member has failed to disclose actual or possible conflicts of interest, it shall inform the member of the basis for such belief and afford the member an opportunity to explain the alleged failure to disclose.
-  (ii) If, after hearing the member’s response and after making further investigation as warranted by the circumstances, the governing board or committee determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.
+  (ii) If, after hearing the member's response and after making further investigation as warranted by the circumstances, the governing board or committee determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.

 ### SECTION 7.4.
 RECORDS OF PROCEEDINGS
 The minutes of meetings during which any potential or actual conflict of interest is discussed shall contain:
-  (a) The names of the persons who disclosed or otherwise were found to have a financial interest in connection with an actual or possible conflict of interest, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the governing board’s or committee’s decision as to whether a conflict of interest in fact existed.
+  (a) The names of the persons who disclosed or otherwise were found to have a financial interest in connection with an actual or possible conflict of interest, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the governing board's or committee's decision as to whether a conflict of interest in fact existed.
   (b) The names of the persons who were present for discussions and votes relating to the transaction or arrangement, the content of the discussion, including any alternatives to the proposed transaction or arrangement, and a record of any votes taken in connection with the proceedings.

 ### SECTION 7.5.
 COMPENSATION APPROVAL POLICIES
-(a) Any voting member of the board of directors who receives compensation, directly or indirectly, from the corporation is precluded from voting on matters pertaining to that member’s compensation.
-Similarly, a voting member of any committee whose jurisdiction includes compensation matters is precluded from voting on matters pertaining to that member’s compensation, if any.
+(a) Any voting member of the board of directors who receives compensation, directly or indirectly, from the corporation is precluded from voting on matters pertaining to that member's compensation.
+Similarly, a voting member of any committee whose jurisdiction includes compensation matters is precluded from voting on matters pertaining to that member's compensation, if any.
 (b) When approving compensation for directors, officers and employees, contractors, and any other compensation contract or arrangement, in addition to complying with the conflict of interest requirements and policies contained in the preceding and following sections of this article as well as the preceding paragraphs of this section of this article, the board or any compensation committee shall obtain and rely upon appropriate data regarding compensation of similar positions prior to approving the terms of compensation.
 Appropriate data may include the following:
   (i) compensation levels paid by similarly situated organizations, both taxable and tax-exempt, for functionally comparable positions;
   (ii) the availability of similar services in the geographic area of this organization;